 We normally accepted 24 students into the program per year.
-Due to COVID we have reduced class size to be compliant with county orders.
+Due to COVID we may reduce class size to be compliant with county orders.

 Below is a list of deadlines:

-- Application filing period will be May 1st to May 30th.
+- Dental Assisting Application filing period will be May 1st to May 30th.

 - Mandatory Orientation will be the second Thursday in June.

 - Random selection will happen at the Mandatory Orientation to determine acceptance.

 - Students will have until July 2nd to sign up for Castle Branch and competed their CPR, Drug Screen and Background Check.

 - Students will have until July 15th to complete all immunizations requirements.

 - Registration codes will be given on August 2nd or when all documents have been confirmed.